getodk/central-frontend/packages/web-forms/README.md

 - `editInstance` (`EditInstanceOptions`, optional): Options to resolve and load instance and attachment resources for editing.
 - `preloadProperties` (`PreloadProperties`, optional): Properties to make available for binding in the form using jr:preload.
 - `deviceId` (`string`, optional): If provided is available for binding into the form using preload attributes.
 Ignored if `preloadProperties.deviceID` is given.
+- `prefillParameters` (`PrefillParameters`, optional): Properties to fill in the form as a map of property reference to string value.

 ### Events (`OdkWebFormEmits`)